Rothamsted/knetminer/common/client/src/main/webapp/html/GeneMap/docs/behaviour.md

 where `max_opacity = 0.9`, `opacity_falloff = 3.5`.
  This function falls off sharply initially so that the first few genes are clearly distinguished, then it tends to 0.5.

-For genes which have been set to `show`, the color is taken directly from the source data.
+For genes which have been set to `show`, the label color is taken directly from the source data.
 The colours are green, orange and red for the top, middle and bottom thirds of the genes ranked by importance.

 ## Layout